Year 11

 Home Learning

 Home learning is an essential part of GCSE study and promotes independent creative development.
 Some students opt to complete home learning tasks within after school support sessions.
-Tasks vary depending on the project in focus and range from practical to research-based.
+Tasks vary depending on the project in focus and range from practical to research based.

 Assessment

 Creative development and practical activities are assessed regularly to inform planning and target setting.
 This is done through a range of assessment strategies, including one to one discussions and sketchbook looks, also peer and monitored group assessments.
 Formal tracking grades are recorded across the school year in line with school policy.
+Final coursework and exam unit assessment takes place in May.
+This is done internally and then moderated externally.

 Business